 Native Parasolid Support

-Solid models are available in a wide variety of formats, from industry standards like STEP, to CAD system specific formats, to kernel modeler formats.
-Support for Parasolid files, a kernel modeler format widely used by numerous popular CAD systems, such as Solid Edge and SolidWorks, is provided with GibbsCAM Solids Import.
-Sharing a common modeling kernel ensures that CAD models in Parasolid format can be directly read into GibbsCAM, viewed and manipulated.
+Solid models are available in a wide variety of formats, from industry standards like STEP, to CAD-system-specific formats, to kernel modeler formats.
+GibbsCAM Solids Import supports Parasolid files, a kernel modeler format widely used by numerous popular CAD systems like Siemens Solid Edge® and SOLIDWORKS®.
+Sharing a common modeling kernel ensures that you can read CAD models in Parasolid format directly into GibbsCAM and then view and manipulate them.
 Build your solids-based technology on a solid foundation.

-Extract Geometry from Solids
+Extracting Geometry from Solids

 Sometimes, where you want to machine is not necessarily defined by an existing edge.
-GibbsCAM Solids Import allows you to generate wireframe geometry by cutting the solid with a plane.
-The resulting geometry can then be machined or further manipulated.
+With GibbsCAM Solids Import, you can generate wireframe geometry by cutting the solid with a plane.
+You can then machine or further manipulate the resulting geometry.
 Get solid capability built on solids technology.

 Foundation for Solids-Based Options

-Whether you import solid models from a CAD system, create your own from scratch, or modify an imported solid to create a manufacturable version, GibbsCAM 2.5D Solids provides a full range of solid modeling functionality with advanced functionality like history trees to support you.vAnd GibbsCAM's industry leading ease-of-use makes working with solids straight forward and understandable.
-With GibbsCAM 2.5D Solid's powerful solid modeling tools, you'll be able to take full advantage of solid modeling technology.
+Whether you import solid models from a CAD system, create your own from scratch, or modify an imported solid to create a manufacturable version, GibbsCAM 2.5D Solids provides a full range of solid modeling functionality with advanced functionality like history trees to support you.
+And its industry-leading ease-of-use makes working with solids straightforward and easy-to-understand.
+With its powerful solid modeling tools, you can take full advantage of solid modeling technology.

-Import and Repair Surface Models
+Importing and Repairing Surface Models

-With GibbsCAM 2.5D Solids, you don’t have to start with solid models to take advantage of solids-based machining.
-Surface models, whether imported or created, can be automatically stitched together to create solid models which can then be further modified using GibbsCAM's solid modeling tools or machined directly.
-GibbsCAM 2.5D Solids provides you with the tools you need to transition from surface-based to solids-based CAM.
+With GibbsCAM 2.5D Solids, you do not have to start with solid models to take advantage of solids-based machining.
+Automatically stitch surface models, whether imported or created, together to create solid models that can then be further modified with the GibbsCAM solid modeling tools or machined directly.
+Access the tools you need to transition from surface-based to solids-based CAM.

-Directly Machine 2.5D Solids
+Directly Machining 2.5D Solids